jo/sync-tank/migrations.md

 We will use the term 'live migration' to describe on-the-fly transformations of documents to adhere to a different data schema.
 We have encountered this idea briefly in the previous section when we talked about server-side adapters.
 Unfortunately, this approach was not feasible.
 Let's now talk about equipping clients with the necessary capabilities to deal with different schema versions.

-The basic idea is to enable an application to read documents with older versions through adapters.
-[Figure 2](#figure-2) illustrates the strategy in broad strokes: an adapter is provided to update the old (white) document type to a newer version which the new app knows how to handle.

 <figure class="diagram" id="figure-2">
   <img src="images/live-migration.svg" alt="Schematic view of live migration" />
   <figcaption>
-    <b>Figure 2: Live Migration.</b>
+    <b>Figure 2: Adapter Migration.</b>
     <span>
       An adapter enables the application to read documents of older formats.
 When it comes to persisting them the app will store the documents in their updated version.
     </span>
   </figcaption>
 </figure>

+The basic idea is to enable an application to read documents with older versions through adapters.
+[Figure 2](#figure-2) illustrates the strategy in broad strokes: an adapter is provided to update the old (white) document type to a newer version which the new app knows how to handle.

 To make this point more concrete, let's take another look at our current problem with the todo app.
 We already have todo items in the system and we want to release a new version of the app that works with new document versions.
 The application can read and write these new documents, but what if it encounters an older document?
 In this case, we could provide it with an adapter that takes in old documents and returns new ones.
 Here's the case in point: